 The overall objective of Task 2.1 is to provide the technical description and the development of the DID (Digital Interaction Data) user interface, taking into account the user's needs.
 The user interface must be simple, intuitive and adaptable to changing end-users' abilities and requirements.
-In order to accomplish the scope of the deliverable during this task we designed the mock-ups for each component of the SOMEDI platform.
+In order to accomplish the scope of the deliverable during this task we designed the mock-ups for each component of the SoMeDi platform.

-The current deliverable D{2.1} aims at examining aspects related to visual design and developing a usable, accessible and easy to use visual interface.
+The current deliverable D2.1 aims at examining aspects related to visual design and developing a usable, accessible and easy to use visual interface.
 This involves comprehensive research on user experience design, therefore introducing applicable modern usability concepts into the project domain.

-Deliverable D2.1 will have two iterations with the objective to have a SOMEDI interface totally adapted to the needs of the project: the first one has deadline in M11 of the project (in order to have a first front-end to start working with) while the second one has deadline in M18 of the project (where the final front-end design for SOMEDI platform will be delivered).
+Deliverable D2.1 had two iterations with the objective to have a SoMeDi interface totally adapted to the needs of the project: the first one had deadline in M11 of the project (in order to have a first front-end to start working with) while the second one has deadline in M18 of the project (where the final front-end design for SoMeDi platform will be delivered).

-This current deliverable represents the first iteration of D2.1 and covers theoretical aspects of designing a user friendly interface, presents the general layout and some examples for the mock-ups.
-Also we include in Annex 1 a draft of the questionnaire that will be used during evaluation.
+This current deliverable represents the second iteration of D2.1 and covers theoretical aspects of designing a user friendly interface, presents the general layout and a new version for mock-ups, taking into account the users' feedback.